adstki/twheatwave/README.md

 ### 4. **Install TwitterAPI (https://geduldig.github.io/TwitterAPI/)**:
   - Used to establish access to the Twitter API
-  - Install using 'pip install python-dotenv'
+  - Install using 'pip install TwitterAPI'

 ### 5. **Install Dotenv**:
   - Used to create virtual environment and establish the following X REST API parameters: